Make a Date

 - Have a diary or calendar to hand.

-- If your date is taking place at home, remember to take the phone off the hook.
+- If your date is taking place at home, remember to turn off your phones.

 Taking it for granted